ibexa/documentation-user/docs/personalization/configure_scenarios.md

 1. Go to **Personalization** -> **Scenarios**.

-2. Click the **Edit** icon next to the scenario for which you want to set cross Content Type recommendations.
+2. Click the **Edit** icon next to the scenario for which you want to set cross content type recommendations.

 3. In the **Output type** multiselect field, select the types for which you want to get recommendations in the request.